jfbus/templ-components/README.md

 npm install flowbite
 ```

-No need to configure Flowbite, it is handled by templ-components.
+No need to configure Tailwind & Flowbite, it is handled by templ-components.

 In the same directory as your source js & css files, create a `tailwind.config.go` file :